Adrina0109/Ecommerce-Follow-Along/Readme.md

 - **Page Links**: Created links for Home, My-products, Add product, and Cart in the navbar.
 - **Smooth Navigation**: Ensured the navigation between pages is seamless and easy.

+# Milestone 16:

+## Overview
+In this milestone, I created a new page that displays all the product data, along with a single page product details page.
+Additionally, I created an Image Modal component to allow users to view larger images of the products.

+## Features
+- **Product Listing Page**: Created a new page to display all product data in a list.
+- **Single Product Details Page**: Added a page to display detailed information for a single product.
+- **Image Modal Component**: Implemented a modal to display larger images of the products with navigation controls.